frontenddogma/web-development-glossary/manuscript/l.md

 : A CSS module introducing properties and values that provide the ability to control layout through logical, rather than physical, direction and dimension mappings.
 The module also defines logical properties and values for properties previously defined in CSS&nbsp;2.1.&nbsp;[‡](#m-logical-properties) ℹ︎&nbsp;[w3.org/TR/css-logical-1](https://www.w3.org/TR/css-logical-1/)

 Long task
-: Any uninterrupted period where the main UI thread is busy for 50 ms or longer.
-Common examples include long running event handlers, expensive reflows and other re-renders, and work the browser does between different turns of the event loop that exceeds 50 ms.&nbsp;[‡](#m-long-task) ℹ︎&nbsp;[w3c.github.io/longtasks](https://w3c.github.io/longtasks/)
+: Any uninterrupted period where the main UI thread is busy for 50&nbsp;ms or longer.
+Common examples include long running event handlers, expensive reflows and other re-renders, and work the browser does between different turns of the event loop.&nbsp;[‡](#m-long-task) ℹ︎&nbsp;[w3c.github.io/longtasks](https://w3c.github.io/longtasks/)

 Long-Term Support
 : A product lifecycle management policy in which a stable release of computer software is maintained for a longer period of time than the standard edition.
 The term is typically reserved for open source software, where it describes a software edition that is supported for months or years longer than the software’s standard edition.&nbsp;[†](#w-lts)